-With a history that spans more than 160 years, BNSF has employed many thousands of people in that time.
-The company’s Topeka office is responsible for mailing out letters, invoices to freight clients, along with pay and pension checks and paystubs to the railway’s current and retired employees.
+The company's Topeka office is responsible for mailing out letters, invoices to freight clients, along with pay and pension checks and paystubs to the railway's current and retired employees.
 According to Bruce Kahre, supervisor of the print shop and mailroom, that can total as many as 25,000 pieces of mail every month.

 Ensuring the timely delivery of these critical mailings has always been important to BNSF.
 Some years ago, the company took stock of how much was being spent on postage.
 The company was determined to trim this expense and was determined to find a better way to process its outbound mail.

-The railroad business is built on moving things forward.
-It was with that same spirit that BNSF partnered with Lineage Mailing Services to take advantage of valuable First Class Pre-sorting savings.
-Once teamed up, Lineage began to pick up BNSF’s outgoing mail daily.
-Once the mail is brought back to Lineage’s Lenexa processing center, the delivery address is scanned, it is e-forward verified, the IMb (intelligent mail barcode) is added to the face of the envelope, and then it is inducted into the USPS mail stream for delivery to the USPS processing plant each night.
+Once teamed up, Lineage began to pick up BNSF's outgoing mail daily.
+Once the mail is brought back to Lineage's Lenexa processing center, the delivery address is scanned, it is e-forward verified, the IMb (intelligent mail barcode) is added to the face of the envelope, and then it is inducted into the USPS mail stream for delivery to the USPS processing plant each night.

 "We're pretty busy here, so having that trusted relationship with Lineage has been a really good thing," said Kahre.
 "It's such a simple change, but it's been noticeable in all the right ways.
 Hey, 'delivering' is what we do, after all.
 Our mail gets to its destination in a timely fashion, and we're saving money as an organization because of the First Class Pre-sort rate, which earns us a discount on First Class mail."